alechenninger/inkwell/notes/event_loop.md

 One way to mitigate some downsides would be to make synchronous stream private.

+2 also makes map easy to implement, and composes effortlessly whether merged or mapped etc.

 ### What else should all event streams have in common?

 The fundamentals are above.
 But is there anything else that would be valueable?